 A: This is a personal decision.
-Most pet experts will advise that a harness puts less pressure on your dog’s trachea, which is very important if your dog pulls.
+Most pet experts will advise that a harness puts less pressure on your dog’s trachea.
+This is very important if your dog pulls.
 Standard collars do not typically work well for pullers, so take that into consideration when choosing for your Lab.

 Q: Should I use a harness or vest for my Lab?

 A: Vests are a great option for young or older Labradors.
-Harnesses should be used for any Lab that’s in the later puppy stage or early adulthood, all the way through their senior years.
+Harnesses should be used for any Lab that’s in the later puppy stage.
+They can also be used during adulthood, all the way through their senior years.
 Vests are typically more engineered around comfort, and less on training & control.

 Q: What kind of leash should I buy to go with my Harness?

-A: This is a personal choice, but we usually recommend a good strong nylon leash, as they can be purchased usually fairly cheaply.
+A: This is a personal choice.
+We usually recommend a good strong nylon leash, as they can be purchased usually fairly cheaply.
 Leather also works well and is strong for most dogs if you don’t mind spending a little more.

 Q: What size harness should I buy for my Labrador?

 A: Follow the manufacturer measurement recommendations.
 Most Labradors will fit into a large size.
-Smaller Labradors can work in a medium size, and some bigger males may need an extra-large depending on how much the dog weighs.
+Smaller Labradors can work in a medium size.
+Some bigger males may need an extra-large depending on how much the dog weighs.